-Or, to put the problem in a Hamilton-appropriate way: Why does the mind get drunk when the body does the drinking?
+Or, to put it in a Hamilton-relevant way: Why does the mind get drunk when the body does the drinking?
 To some people, the problem of interaction for a substance dualist like Descartes appears intractable.

-In order to focus the question, Descartes posited that interactions between the mind and body take place in one particular place in the human body, the seat of the soul.
+In order to focus the question, Descartes posits that interactions between the mind and body take place in one particular place in the human body, the seat of the soul.